 From there, you’ll have the option to ask a question, request a tour, or make an offer.
 Only then will you actually connect with a Prevu buyer’s agent to help you through the rest of the process.

 If you work with Prevu to buy a home that’s not listed by a Prevu agent, you could get up to 2% of your agent’s commission back as a rebate.
-Prevu’s Smart Buyer rebate is one of the largest benefits that this discount brokerage offers.
+Prevu’s Smart Buyer Rebate is one of the best benefits this discount brokerage offers.

 However, buyer rebates are complex and subject to many restrictions.
 And Prevu’s rebate program adds to the complexity with a number of eligibility requirements.

-- You’ll only receive the full 2% rebate on residential homes priced at $750,000 or more (see following table)
+- You’ll only receive the full 2% rebate on residential homes priced at $1.25 million or more (see following table)